Russian

 must find a way to be free of the imps evil.

-The Glovikha A women attempts to gain power and learns a lesson about it, A Russian Folktale about the relationship between women and men.
+women attempts to gain power and learns a lesson about it, A Russian

-THE THREE COPECKS The
+THREE COPECKS

 story of a hard working orphan boy, who takes pitty on the defenseless.